Why has Russia invaded Ukraine? The conflict explained

 What might happen next?

-With Mr Putin’s announcement of his “special military operation” and subsequent ground reports of explosions and gunfire resounding across Ukraine, the worst case scenario has now been realised.
+With Mr Putin’s announcement of his “special military operation”, the worst case scenario has now been realised.

 The Kremlin had previously routinely denied that it had any plans to invade, claims that few believed – with good reason.